A breakthrough technology for metered dose inhalers (MDI).

 Solstice Air is VOC-exempt per the U.S. Environmental Protection Agency (EPA) and the California Air Resource Board (CARB).

 Solstice Air’s full chemical name is trans- 1,3,3,3-tetrafluoroprop-1- ene, also known as HFO-1234ze(E).
 Its INCI name is tetrafluoropropene.

 Physical Properties of Solstice Air*

-For more details on Solstice Air propellant properties, environmental properties, compatibility, stability, toxicity, storage and handling, download the technical data sheet now.
+To donwload the technical datasheet or for more details on Solstice Air propellant properties, environmental properties, compatibility, stability, toxicity, storage and handling, fill the contact us form below.

 *These are just some of a mosaic of properties that must be considered in identifying a suitable propellant.

 Ready to Test Solstice® Air?

 Samples of Solstice Air are available for testing.
 To request a sample, please complete the form below.

 1 Bodkin, Henry (2019-04-08).
 "Asthma inhalers as bad for the environment as 180-mile car journey, health chiefs say".
 The Telegraph.
 ISSN 0307-1235